thomasneirynck/kibana/README.md

 ## Building and Packaging

-Make sure you have the dependencies installed by running `yarn`.
+Make sure you have the dependencies installed by running `yarn kbn bootstrap`.

 Once complete, use `yarn build`.
 Output will be placed in the `build` path (it will be created).